twosigma/waiter/containers/raven/README.md

-# Waiter-Kubernetes Reverse-Proxy Sidecar Container
+# Waiter-Kubernetes Raven Reverse-Proxy Sidecar Container

+Waiter's default Envoy reverse-proxy sidecar offering is called Raven.

 The sidecar container starts an envoy reverse-proxy that is serving on `SERVICE_PORT` and forwards all traffic to `PORT0` on localhost.